 The N counter divides the VCO frequency down to the comparison frequency.
 Because prescalers are used, there are limitations on how small the N value can be.
-The N counters are discussed in greater depth in the programming section.
 Because the input pins to these counters (FinRF and FinIF) are high frequency, layout considerations are important.